 - Slow your pace.
 There’s a reason the South is known for its slow-moving culture.
 The best way to stay healthy in the heat is to slow things down.
 If you want to run, bike, or do yard work, save these activities for the early morning or late evening, when the heat is not as intense.
 A better option for exercising in the summer is a refreshing dip in a cool pool.

 When you’re looking for the best ways to stay healthy, no matter the season, it’s important to know you can get high quality medical care that’s easy to access.
 The goal of Total Point Urgent Care is to be a convenient healthcare resource for our community.
 Providing immediate medical care at a fraction of the cost of an emergency room, our neighborhood clinics offer warm, efficient, personalized care.
-At our locations in Texas and Arizona, our on-site technology and services include urgent care, primary care, specialty care, routine checkups, COVID-19 testing, and onsite lab and x rays.
+At our locations in Texas, our on-site technology and services include urgent care, primary care, specialty care, routine checkups, COVID-19 testing, and onsite lab and x rays.
 Soon, we’ll even offer virtual visits so that our patients can choose telecare instead of risking a trip to the clinic.
 For convenient medical care, visit one of our locations or contact us through our website.